franciscozorrilla/EMBOMicroCom/exercises/exercise_3.md

 * How does switching carbon source affect the metabolic interactions between yeast and bacteria in this new low amino acid media?
 * Modify the media composition you created in the last exercise by replacing glucose/lactose/galactose with a new carbon source, e.g. trehalose, maltose, etc. Now remove all amino acids except valine and simulate interactions with SMETANA.
 How do the interactions compare in this new scenario?
-* Next simulate the two species in [milk media](https://github.com/cdanielmachado/kefir_paper/blob/master/misc_data/milk_composition.tsv) from a kefir study.
+* If time allows, simulate the two species in [milk media](https://github.com/cdanielmachado/kefir_paper/blob/master/misc_data/milk_composition.tsv) from a kefir study.
 Are any interactions predicted?
 Why / why not?
 Can you modify the media to force interactions?

 ## Move on to [exercise 4](https://github.com/franciscozorrilla/EMBOMicroCom/blob/main/exercises/exercise_4.md)